-Stone, a Republican, was the representative for Pennsylvania's 27th congressional district from 1895 to 1899.
+Stone was the representative for Pennsylvania’s 27th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1890 to Mar 1899, Stone missed 405 of 1,195 roll call votes, which is 33.9%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.